farm-ng/amiga-dev-kit/website/docs/concepts/system_overview/README.md

 This introduction is designed to be a primer.
 Each service has its depths and intricacies, which you'll uncover as you dive deeper into Amiga development.
 Enjoy the journey!

+## Open Source Code Examples

+Diving into Amiga robot development is made significantly easier with our collection of over 30 open source Python code examples.
+These examples are meticulously designed to cater to a wide range of skill levels, from beginners to advanced developers, ensuring that everyone can find a suitable starting point for their journey.
+By exploring these examples, you'll gain hands-on experience with our API, learning how to effectively communicate with and leverage the robot's diverse sensors.

+### Where to Run the Examples

+Each code example is accompanied by specific instructions detailing how to execute it.
+While these instructions vary depending on the example, a general guideline is that all examples can be run from your local machine, not just from the Amiga's brain.
+This setup is crucial for developers who prefer to work in their own development environments or need to manage multiple robots.

+To facilitate communication between your local machine and the Amiga robot over Wifi, a slight modification in the `service_config.json` (or its equivalent) file is necessary.
+Specifically, you need to change the `host` field from localhost to your robot's unique name (e.g., `element-vegetable.tail0be07.ts.net`).
+This adjustment ensures that your gRPC client can successfully connect to the Amiga robot, allowing for seamless interaction and data exchange.